-56. Accounting Officer must, within two months after the end of the financial year, submit the annual financial statements to -
+- 56. (1) The accounting officer must within two (2) months of the end of the financial year, submit the annual financial statements - - (a) to the Auditor-General for auditing; and - (b) to the Provincial Treasury for inclusion in the consolidated financial statements.

-- (a) the Executive Authority;

-- (b) the Auditor-General for auditing; and

-- (c) to Provincial Treasury for inclusion in the consolidated financial statements.